k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/15_tdm_integrating_the_tdm_portal_with_broadway_editors.md

-- Set the input keys as **external parameters** in order to display them parameters in the TDM portal task's window and enable the user to set a valid value for them in the TDM task.
+- Set the input keys as **external parameters** in order to display the parameters in the TDM portal task's window and enable the user to set a valid value for them in the TDM task.